-Here are 8 things you should have on your author website’s homepage without giving too much away.
+Here are eight things you should have on your author website’s homepage without giving too much away.

-Some author feel a welcome message isn’t necessary.
+Some authors feel a welcome message isn’t necessary.
 But in my opinion, I think a welcome message can instantly connect you to your visitors.

 And you don’t have to go into great detail, just a little about yourself to let visitors know who you are and what you’re about.

 Make sure there is a cover of your book displayed on your homepage where visitors can see it as soon as they land on your site.
-And include a link to your site’s shop page wherever your book is sold.
+Include a link to your site’s shop page or wherever your book is being sold.

-It can be a gallery if you have more than book or if it’s your first book, include a summary next to the book cover.
+It can be a gallery if you have more than book.
+If it’s your first book, include a summary next to the book cover.